intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Recurrent-Layers.md

 With RecurrentDecoder, inputsize and hiddensize of the cell must be the same.

 Different types of rnn cells can be added using add() function.

-RecurrentDecoder supports returning hidden state and cell of its rnn cells at last time step by using getHiddenState.
-If contained cell is MultiRNNCell, use getHiddenStates/setHiddenStates instead.

 Parameters: